-39.1.4 A Notice means Notice of Intention to Commence Work under By-Law 39.2.
+39.1.4 A Notice means Notice of Intention to Commence Work under by-law 39.2.

 39.1.5 Notified work means work described in the notice.

-39.2 Notification of Work
+39.2 Notification of work

-Subject to By-Law 39.4.1, a licensed plumber shall not carry out or have carried out, any work in conjunction with the water supply system, unless he/she has lodged with the Board a Notice of Intention to Commence Work not less than two (2) normal working days prior to commencement of the work.
+Subject to by-law 39.4.1, a licensed plumber shall not carry out or have carried out, any work in conjunction with the water supply system, unless he/she has lodged with the Board a Notice of Intention to Commence Work not less than two (2) normal working days prior to commencement of the work.

 39.2.1 A Notice of Intention to Commence Work shall be in a form approved by the Board, legibly completed and signed by the licensed plumber who is to carry out the work.

-39.2.2 The Board may refuse to accept for lodgement a notice that does not comply with By-Law 39.2.1.
+39.2.2 The Board may refuse to accept for lodgement a notice that does not comply with by-law 39.2.1.

-39.2.3 A licensed plumber who lodges a notice: —
+39.2.3 A licensed plumber who lodges a notice —

 (a) is responsible for the performance of the notified work, whether the work is carried out by the licensed plumber or by another person under the direction and supervision of that licensed plumber; and

-(b) shall ensure that the notified work is carried out in accordance with these By-Laws.
+(b) shall ensure that the notified work is carried out in accordance with these by-laws.

-39.3 Certification of Work
+39.3 Certification of work

-39.3.1 Within 7 normal working days of completing notified work, the licensed plumber shall lodge with Board: —
+39.3.1 Within 7 normal working days of completing notified work, the licensed plumber shall lodge with Board —

-(a) A Certificate of Completion and Compliance in respect of the notifiable work.
+(a) a Certificate of Completion and Compliance in respect of the notifiable work.

 39.3.1.1 A Certificate of Completion and Compliance shall be in a form approved by the Board, legibly completed and signed by the licensed plumber responsible for the notified work.

-39.3.1.2 The licensed plumber shall give a copy of a certificate lodged under By-law 39.3.1 to the owner/occupier of the premises on which the notified work was carried out, within 7 normal working days after completing that work.
+39.3.1.2 The licensed plumber shall give a copy of a certificate lodged under by-law 39.3.1 to the owner/occupier of the premises on which the notified work was carried out, within 7 normal working days after completing that work.

-39.4 Alteration, Withdrawal or Cancellation of a Notice
+39.4 Alteration, withdrawal or cancellation of a notice

-39.4.1 If, after commencement of notified work, a licensed plumber wishes to alter or withdraw the notice lodged in respect of that work, the licensed plumber shall lodge with the Board: —
+39.4.1 If, after commencement of notified work, a licensed plumber wishes to alter or withdraw the notice lodged in respect of that work, the licensed plumber shall lodge with the Board —

 (a) the certificate that corresponds with the notice, duly completed in accordance with the instructions set out in the book of forms; and

-(b) in the case of alteration, a fresh notice complying with By-Law 39.2.1; and
+(b) in the case of alteration, a fresh notice complying with by-law 39.2.1; and

 give a copy of the certificate that corresponds to the notice to the owner or occupier of the premises concerned.

-39.4.1.1 Where notified work is not to be commenced, the licensed plumber shall cancel the notice in respect of that work by lodging with the Board the certificate that corresponds to the notice, duly completed in accordance with the instruction set out in the books of forms.
+39.4.1.1 Where notified work is not to be commenced, the licensed plumber shall cancel the notice in respect of that work by lodging with the Board the certificate that corresponds to the notice, duly completed in accordance with the instruction set out in the book of forms.

-39.4.1.2 A licensed plumber who fails to comply with any of the requirements of By-Law 39.4.1 or 39.4.1.1 in relation to the alteration, withdrawal or cancellation of a notice commits and offence.
+39.4.1.2 A licensed plumber who fails to comply with any of the requirements of by-law 39.4.1 or 39.4.1.1 in relation to the alteration, withdrawal or cancellation of a notice commits an offence.

-Penalty $500.00
+Penalty: $500.00.

-39.4.2 Work Taken Over by Another Plumber
+39.4.2 Work taken over by another plumber

-39.4.2.1 Where notified work has been commenced but a licensed plumber other than the licensed plumber named in the notice (in this By-Law and By-Law 39.4.1 called the first plumber) is to take over and complete the work, the first licensed plumber shall withdraw the notice in the manner set out in By-Law 39.4.2.2 (a), (b) and (c).
+39.4.2.1 Where notified work has been commenced but a licensed plumber other than the licensed plumber named in the notice (in this by-law and by-law 39.4.1 called the first plumber) is to take over and complete the work, the first licensed plumber shall withdraw the notice in the manner set out in by-law 39.4.2.2 (a), (b) and (c).